Pullapää crisis: Chronology

 On 6 July 1993, Läänemaa Vabatahtlike Jäägerkompanii, a volunteer formation of the Estonian Army led by Asso Kommer, was ordered to requarter from Haapsalu to Paldiski.
-Concerned about an inevitable confrontation with much larger Russian military units who were still quartered on the base, he refused the order on behalf of his company.
 On 23 July, Aleksander Einseln issued an order relieving Kommer from duty and directing him to take a training course for officers, but Kommer also refused this order.
-On 25 July, the company expressed their support for Kommer and announced they would "withdraw" from Estonian military command structure.
+And there was a reason.
+On 25 July, the company expressed their support for Kommer and announced they would "withdraw" from Estonian military command structure and are subordinate only to the president.

 The Estonian government responded by demobilising the whole unit on 27 July, but once again, the company refused the order.
-The next day, the company left the facilities of Paldiski and went to Pullapää.
+The next day, the company left the facilities of Paldiski and went to Pullapää, as agreed.
 The Estonian military moved the Kuperjanov battalion, complete with armour units, to Jägala, and prepared for an attack, which fortunately never occurred.
 However, Kommer's company, which had heard a rumour that the President, Lennart Meri, had ordered an attack to begin at 16:00 on 31 July, prepared for such attack, and a number of members of the Defence League, as well as several women, joined the company in the preparations.
 The rumour's source has not been tracked down.

 On 2 August, Estonian Internal Security Service arrested Jaak Mosin, a deputy leader of the (by then, demobilised) company Kommer was leading.
 As a response, the company withdrew its 25 June statement.
 On 3 August, Hain Rebas, the minister of defence, resigned.
 The military opposition wound down, and the crisis was further handled as a criminal rather than military matter.

 On 12 August, a criminal investigation was launched against Asso Kommer and Jaak Mosin, on suspicion of abuse of power.

 On 4 September, Asso Kommer and two other men took a businessman, Pavel Kalmõkov, into their car in Tallinn, and Kalmõkov ended up missing.
 (Later, on 9 December, Kommer directed the investigators to the place of Kalmõkov's burial.)
 On 12 September, Jaak Mosin, who had been released pending investigation, fled to Sweden and requested political asylum.
 On 26 November, a firefight between Kommer and police occurred, under unclear circumstances, and the police officials Koit Pikaro and Argo Aunapuu were wounded by Kommer.
 Kommer was successfully arrested later that day, but Lagle Parek, Estonian Minister of Internal Affairs, still resigned over the incident the next day.

 On 26 November 1993, Asso Kommer was convicted of several crimes related to these events, and was sentenced to six years and six months of imprisonment.